-Symbol Name and Function Asserted State Туре Hold: The $\overline{\text{HOLD}}$ pin is used to temporarily pause serial communication without deselecting or resetting the device.
-While the $\overline{\text{HOLD}}$ pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored, and the SO pin will be in a high-impedance state.
-HOLD The $\overline{\text{CS}}$ pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
-A Hold condition pauses serial communication only and does not have an effect on internally self-timed operations such as a program or erase cycle.
+Symbol Name and Function Asserted State Type HOLD Hold: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
+While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored and the SO pin will be in a high-impedance state.
+The $\overline{\text{CS}}$ pin must be asserted and the SCK pin must be in the low state in order for a Hold condition to start.
+A Hold condition pauses serial communication only and does not have an affect on internally self-timed operations, such as a program or erase cycle.
 See "Hold" on page 46 for additional details on the Hold operation.
-The $\overline{\text{HOLD}}$ pin is internally pulled-high and may be left floating if the Hold function Low Input will not be used.
-However, it is recommended that the $\overline{\text{HOLD}}$ pin also be externally connected to V{CC} whenever possible.
+Low Input The $\overline{\text{HOLD}}$ pin is internally pulled-high and may be left floating if the Hold function will not be used.
+However, it is recommended that the $\overline{\text{HOLD}}$ pin also be externally connected to the V{CC} whenever possible.
 V {CC} Device Power Supply: The V{CC} pin is used to supply the source voltage to the device.
-Power ▼ GC Operations at invalid $\rm V{\rm CC}$ voltages may produce spurious results and should not be attempted.
-1 0.1101 GND Ground: The ground reference for the power supply.
+Power Operations at invalid V{CC} voltages may produce spurious results and should not be attempted.
+1 0 1 0 1 GND Ground: The ground reference for the power supply.
 GND should be connected to the system ground.
 Power

 Figure 2-1.
-Pinouts
+8-lead SOIC (Top View)